MPVP-Code/MPVPCR-CPU/README.md

 This command installs all required dependencies.
 These dependecies are stored in the `package.json` file.
 They are used to setup the Git pre-commit hook that formats `.dgm` files before each commit.

+## Git workflow

+When starting to work on a particular task, move the task in **Board** from the **Open** to **Doing**.
+Then there is a need to make sure that the local `master` branch is most up to date.
+To check this make sure that you are using the `master` branch.
+Before performing any checkout make sure that ISSIE is closed to prevent some conflicts that could be caused by ISSIE's autosaving feature.
+To checkout, the `master` open Git bash in the project folder and enter `git checkout master`.
+After checking out `master` download the latest version from the origin using `git pull`.
+The next step is to create a new branch satisfying the naming convention described in [Branch naming](#branch-naming).
+Then implement the task as described in the task assignment.
+When committing new changes make sure that you follow the commit message convention described in [Commit message](#commit-message).
+After finishing the task, there is a need to push your changes to the origin.
+This can be done using the command `git push --set-upstream origin [name of the branch]`.
+The next step is to merge your changes to the `master` on GitLab.
+To merge the new branch into the `master` create a new merge request in **Merge request** section by clicking on the button **Create merge request** in the notification message with your branch name.
+Assign the merge request to yourself, and if there are no conflicts, you will be able to merge your branch into the `master`.
+Wait until the **Merge** button turns to green and merge your changes to `master`.

+### Merge-conflicts

+It may happen that someone else has already pushed some changes to `master` after you have created your branch and maybe they changed the same file as you did.
+This causes a conflict that will prevent you from merging your branch into `master`.
+To prevent data loss there is a need to accept changes from another person and once again apply your changes because you know what you have changed.
+You will have to merge `master` from `origin` to your local branch and apply your changes.
+Before merging make sure that there are no unversioned changes on your current local branch.
+If there are, remove them or commit them.
+Then enter the following commands to the Git bash:

+- `git checkout master` - checks out the local `master` branch
+- `git pull` - pulls the latest version from the origin to master
+- `git checkout [your-feature-branch-that-you-want-to-merge]` - checkout your local feature branch
+- `git merge --strategy-option theirs master` - merges up to date changes from master.
+This means that your conflicting changes will be overwritten with changes from `master`.
+Now you have to implement your changes to the conflicting files once again and make sure that your newly implemented functionality works.
+Then commit new changes and push them to origin.
+In case there were no changes in master you should be able to merge your merge request.

 ## Git pre-commit hook

 Git pre-commit hook was setup using the [husky](https://github.com/typicode/husky) library with [lint-staged](https://github.com/okonet/lint-staged) and the [Prettier](https://prettier.io/).
 The Prettier is configured to format `.dgm` files as pure `JSON` files.
 Only the files that are in the root directory of the project are formatted. `.dgm` files in the `backup` directory are not formatted.